pxheim/zettelkasten/workshop-residues-time-uncertainty-and-change-in-software-architecture.md

 ---

 Software is ordered, meaning that it's predictable.
 If you give it an input, you know what output to expect.
+Businesses are disordered, meaning there's no pattern and things are random.
+Architecture is hard because we have to make something ordered (software) in a disordered environment (business)

-Businesses are disordered, meaning there'
+---